 Crime in El Salvador – What you need to know

-However, I was faced with good infrastructure, friendly and very hospitable people and everyone going about their daily lives.
+However, I was faced with good infrastructure, friendly and very hospitable people and everyone going about their daily lives as they would anywhere else.
 I did not see an abundance of wealth, but I also saw minimal begging.
-And no obvious signs of violence.
-Without looking at all the statistics, I couldn’t help but wonder, how dangerous is el Sl Salvador today?
+And no obvious signs of violence or danger (like you see in Johannesburg with the high fences, barbed wire, armed guards and panic buttons).
+Without looking at all the statistics, I couldn’t help but wonder, how dangerous is el El Salvador today?

-Below the surface of what I saw as a visitor, the homicide rate would convince anyone to stay away from El Salvador.
+Below the surface of what I saw as a visitor, the country’s homicide rate would convince anyone to stay away from El Salvador.
 According to The Economist, eight of the top 10 most dangerous countries excluding war zones, and 43 of the top 50 most murderous cities in the world, are in Central America and the Caribbean.
 El Salvador and San Salvador top both of those lists.

 For context, of the remaining seven cities in the top 50 most murderous, four are in the US and three in South Africa, a country I also know well.
 The four US cities on the list, Detroit, New Orleans, St Louis and Baltimore, have half the murder rate of San Salvador.

 To understand the root cause of El Salvador’s murder rate and its impact on tourists, one needs to understand the type of crime the country suffers from.